Class PreparedStatement

 • newInstance

-public static PreparedStatement newInstance(io.vertx.sqlclient.PreparedStatement arg)
+public static PreparedStatement newInstance(io.vertx.sqlclient.PreparedStatement delegate)